Sunday, May 15, 2011

 Besides that knife, I have, and dearly treasure, copies of the letters he wrote his Mudgie during his absence and the service record book she kept for him.
 He was her hero, and forever mine as well.

 Along with his Sargent stripes, another souvenir he brought back from those Army days was a bad habit.
 Smoking.
 I used to love the smell of cigarette smoke because it meant Daddy was home.
-He gave it up cold turkey 15 years later after his lungs got punctured by broken ribs, courtesy of an off duty ambulance driver who ran a stop sign and plowed into our car.
+He gave it up cold turkey some 15 years later after his lungs got punctured by broken ribs, courtesy of an off duty ambulance driver who ran a stop sign and plowed into our car.

 One other thing about the Army back then was that it made it pretty impossible to give a girl much notice if you got it in your mind to marry her.
 So one day his High School sweetheart got a telegram saying he had a brief leave from base in North Carolina so how about getting married next week.